xxipocima/quizify/README.md

 ## Installation 🛠️

-To run Quizify on your local machine, follow these steps:
+To run Mindcodia on your local machine, follow these steps:

 1. Clone the repository to your local machine
 2. Install the required dependencies by running `npm install`